rishabhbhatt009/cpp_projects/README.md

     - Constant pointer :
         - `int* ptr` : normal pointer
         - `const int* ptr` : pointer to a const integer
-        - `int* const ptr` : constant pointer to an integer
+        - `int* const ptr` : constant pointer to an integer (similar to a reference but different)
         - `const int* const ptr` : constant pointer to a constant integer
     - Passing pointers to and from functions :
         - you can call by reference using :